determined-ai/determined/docs/tutorials/index.rst

 Go Further
 ==========

-Visit the `Training API Guides
-<https://docs.determined.ai/latest/training/apis-howto/overview.html>`_ for in-depth guides that
-describe how to take your existing model code and train your model in Determined.
+Visit the :doc:`Training API Guides </training/apis-howto/overview>` for in-depth guides that describe how to take your existing model code and train your model in Determined.

 Looking for Examples?
 =====================

 Examples let you build off of an existing model that already runs on Determined.
-Visit our `examples
-<https://docs.determined.ai/latest/example-solutions/examples.html>`_ to see if the model you'd like
-to train is already available.
+Visit our :doc:`Examples </example-solutions/examples>` to see if the model you'd like to train is already available.

 .. _pytorch mnist example: https://github.com/PyTorch/examples/blob/master/mnist/main.py